jFransham/gumdrop/README.md

 ```
 The keys are just path fragments, so you can use `"."` to refer to the current
 path, or even `".."` to go up a level.
 The paths are converted to folders
-containing a single element - an `index.html` file containing the value of the
-key if it is a `String`, or the result of recursively converting the value to
+containing an `index.html` file containing the value if it is a `String`, or the
-a folder tree if it is a `Hash`.
+result of recursively converting the value to a folder tree if it is a `Hash`.

 ## Additional